JackyBahary/Wax-Interactive-Coding-Task/README.md

 # Wax-Interactive-Coding-Task
-Repo used for a Job Application at Wax Interactive
+Repo used for a Coding Task by Wax Interactive